zealoct/blog-octopress/source/_posts/2014-03-03-ios-security.markdown

 ### System Software Authorization

-GOAL: prevent the devices from being downgraded
+GOAL: prevent the devices from being downgraded.

 Need iTunes to upgrade, when upgrading, iTunes (or the device) would send